micromark/common-markup-state-machine/readme.md

 To enqueue a token is to add a new token of the given type to the [queue][queue], making it the new [current token][current-token].

+#### 6.4.5 Ensure

+To ensure a token is to enqueue that token if the [current token][current-token] is not of the given type, and otherwise do nothing.

 ## 7 Flow state machine